Jeju Island is one of my favourite destinations. I go quite often, but so far only in spring, summer and fall. I regret not getting there in winter.

-The gardens are prolific and all along the highways, in the summer, there are thousands of hanging baskets of gorgeous flowers.
+The gardens are prolific.
+All along the highways in the spring and summer there are thousands of hanging baskets of gorgeous flowers.

 Good things come in small packages!